 I'm Capt.
 Treg Renoud and would like to welcome you to my website and hope that you find my services suit your upcoming fishing charter or island tour needs.
 Please call me to book your charter 727-773-6204 or email me at email@example.com

 Group Size & Rates

 I offer charters for individuals and groups up to 6 persons.
 For larger groups over 6 up to 12 persons a second Captain and boat can be arranged to handle the additional passengers and both boats can fish near each other so the group can interact during the charter.
 My rates are based on your group size making your experience affordable for all.
 You have the boat to yourself and won't be sharing it with others you do not know.
-I do not charge for non-fishing passengers or children under the age of 6.
+I do charge for non-fishing passengers but not for children under the age of 6.